A Fort Frances Tour - Discover the History

 Behind the scenes, many things happen to promote and preserve our community heritage.
 The museum works under standards established by the Ministry of Culture.
 These include Governance, Finance, Collections, Exhibition, Interpretation and Education, Research, Conservation, Physical Plant, Community and Human Resources, and are reviewed yearly to ensure compliance.

-Governed by the Town of Fort Frances, a Museum Advisory Committee composed of Debbie Ballard, Robert Schulz, Mary Hickling, Caren Fagerdahl, and Jim Curr provide input.
+Governed by the Town of Fort Frances, a Museum Advisory Committee composed of Debbie Ballard, Robert Schulz, Mary Hickling, Caren Fagerdahl, and Nell Laur provide input.
 Financed by the Town of Fort Frances, the museum is eligible for an operating grant from the province to help with overhead costs.
 In addition the museum applies for student grants and special occasion project funds as they become available and meet our specific needs.
 Fundraising and Museum Memberships are also an increasingly important part of the community’s commitment to the museum.